<?xml version="1.0" encoding="UTF-8"?>

 After the transfer is done, you can unplug the external drive and use it on any other computer.</p>

-<p><img class="alignnone" title="Transfer files" src="http://www.laptoprepair101.com/wp-images/failed-os-data-recovery/linux-data-recovery-05.jpg" alt="" width="480" height="300" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Transfer files" alt="" src="https://www.laptoprepair101.com/wp-images/failed-os-data-recovery/linux-data-recovery-05.jpg" width="480" height="300" /></p>

 <blockquote><p><strong>IF YOU HAVE FAILED HARDWARE</strong></p></blockquote>

-<p>In case if your laptop (or desktop PC) has faulty hardware, you should try <a href="http://www.laptoprepair101.com/laptop/2007/04/17/access-hard-drive-using-usb-enclosure/">recovery with external USB enclosure</a>.</p>
+<p>In case if your computer hardware failed, you should try <a href="https://www.laptoprepair101.com/access-hard-drive-using-usb-enclosure/">recovery with external USB enclosure</a>.</p>

 ]]></content:encoded>